rabinson-tuchemnitz/myFilm/Readme.md

 # myFilm

 myFilm is a platform to manage the films, users, crews (film related users), film ratings, etc.
-It based on the postgreSQL taught on the course named: Advanced Management of Data provided by the Deparment of Computer Science, Technical University of Chemnitz.
 The technologies used in the project are: PostgreSQL, nodejs, bootstrap.

 ## Installation Guide